1000000000/RPi-ASCIIizer/README.md

 ####Issues:
 * The process of ASCIIizing the image is slower than I would like
 * The result of ASCIIizing is incorrect
+    * The reason for this is the conversion of the PIL image to a NumPy array does not work as I expected

 ####Long Term Plans:
 * Write library to allow Pi to control LCD screen (ST7565)